somikdatta/todoangular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

-This project provides user a dyamic landing page (Home) tab and a TO DO list tab.
+## This project provides user a dyamic landing page (Home) tab and a TO DO list tab.

-_Name of "User" can be changed and is retained on page refresh._
+All the data is stored in browser's localStorage for now.
+Firebase authentication and storage coming soon.

+### The app asks for location from the user to show their current location and weather details.

 ![Asks for Location Permission](https://i.imgur.com/dnLuJQL.png)

+### If location is supplied, the details are shown

 ![If Given, shows weather and location data](https://i.imgur.com/Z4bapdB.png)

+### The todo section comes with filter buttons

+This helps to sort todos based on copmpletion.
+Upon completion of at least one task the 'Clear Completed' button is displayed to remove all completed tasks.

 ![The To-Do Section comes with filters](https://i.imgur.com/fD1G9ot.gif)